arthur-debert/Django-Email-Preview/README.md

 Quick and dirty how to:

 * Add 'emailreader' to your INSTALLED_APPS.
-* Change the email backend to point to  'emailreder.dbbackend.EmailBackend'
+* Change the email backend to point to  'emailreader.dbbackend.EmailBackend'
 * Run syncdb to crete the email table.
 * Symlink 'emailreader/media/emailreader' to your [MEDIA_ROOT]/emailreader/